benniTrachtenberg/SW_miniproject/README.md

 |       score < 25%       | MOSTLY RETWEETS        |

 ## Further Work
 Unfortunately, we did not have the time to perform error checking so the app will not work if you enter an incorrect twitter handle.
 Additionally, we did not have time to determine the main topics that an account tweets about.
-The functions to properly receive and convert the JavaScript input to a Python variable are as of yet incomplete.
+Finally, the functions to properly receive and convert the JavaScript input to a Python variable are as of yet incomplete.

 ## Sources
 1. https://botometer.osome.iu.edu/